n1vux/articles/MAP/index.md

 * [SciFi &amp; Literary  Section](./SciFi/)
 * The Thesis on SciFi as LitCrit, and anecdotes related thereto;
 * Puns of the Year;
-* Essays, Letters, etc.;
+* Essays, Letters, etc.; Swiftian political Satire.
-* the problem with limericks has been rhymed upon ... so maybe not coming.

 ## the Scotch proto-Blogger